-We have continued to diversify our healthcare investments and the BTC health product portfolio currently distributed by our investee companies spans both medical devices and speciality pharmaceuticals.
-Our investment strategy is directed towards high-growth niches within the healthcare market, making novel technologies available to patients and clinical staff, with the goal of supporting improved clinical outcomes and strong returns for investors.
+We have continued to diversify our healthcare investments and our product portfolio spans both medical devices and speciality pharmaceuticals.
+Our investment strategy is directed towards high-growth niches within the healthcare market, making novel technologies available to patients and clinical staff, with the goal of supporting improved clinical outcomes and generating strong returns for our investors.